Review: Enjoy a family-friendly day of discovery on a Great Barrier Reef cruise from Port Douglas

 There are hundreds of ways to explore the magnificent Great Barrier Reef off the North Queensland coast.

 If you’re like us and have small children in tow, it’s hard to beat a day trip to Agincourt Reef with Quicksilver Cruises — one of the largest providers of Great Barrier Reef cruises from Port Douglas.
-Quicksilver has constructed a floating platform at Agincourt, which offers unparalleled access to the reef for all age groups — while respecting the fragile environment below.
+Quicksilver has constructed a floating platform at Agincourt, which offers unparalleled access to the reef for all age groups.

 It’s an early start as we board the sleek catamaran at the Port Douglas pier for the 72-kilometre cruise to Agincourt.
 Don’t worry — you can take a catch-up nap on the way out to the reef!